aallyn/GMRI_Rocker/README.md

 - Deploy a new droplet within the new project, use the Ubuntu option and select the ssh key you copied over
 - Copy droplet IP address

 6b.
 Install docker on the DigitalOcean droplet
+- SCP files from local machine to the DO server `scp -r /path/to/my/files root@0.0.0.0:/path/on/remote/droplet`

 - In terminal, I checked that I was still in the right directory, which is the one for this docker container.
 - In terminal, I typed `ssh root@IPaddressoftheDigitalOceanDroplet`
 - In terminal, I then ran the following to install docker on the DigitalOcean droplet